jakekara/jk-plottools/README.md

 Here is a run-down of the methods in the order you would typically use them, along with a continus example that assumes you have included the jkd3 library in an HTML document and have a div with id "#container" somewhere to draw in.
+The complete example can be found in [js/jk-demo.js](js/jk-demo.js) and viewed live at

+# jkd3.axisPlotter

+The real benefit this object gives is that the draw function handles making sure the axes are positioned properly, which is kind of a pain in the ass and definitely not a problem you want to solve more than once.

+It is the base object that other objects for plotting scatter, line and bar charts depends on.

 ###  jkd3.axisPlotter()

-Create a new jkd3 axisPlotter, for drawing and positioning axes (left and bottom only at the moment).
+Initialize a new jkd3 axisPlotter, for drawing and positioning axes (left and bottom only at the moment).

 Example: